billyl1116/sep10-freedom-project/blog/entry03.md

 4. If you get addicted AI and tell you to stop Forcefully shutting down your devised
 Giving you warning

+## Skills

+### Time organization

+when doing the brainstorming I need to spend time to organized my note and think about the ideas for the project

+### Reviewing note

+When doing the brainstorming I need to go back to my notes, many times to check and gain an idea of how I'm going to write about the future idea.

 [Previous](entry02.md) | [Next](entry04.md)